What are the impacts of water insecurity?

 Industrial output

 The development of manufacturing in NEEs is placing increasing demands on water supplies.
 Estimates suggest that 33 per cent of China’s available water will be used by industry by 2030.
-A shortage of water costs China US$40 billion in lowered industrial production, leading to the temporary closure of some factories.
+A water shortage costs China US$40 billion in lowered industrial production, leading to the temporary closure of some factories.

 Potential for conflict where demand exceeds supply

 Historically, wars have been fought over natural resources such as oil.
 However, future conflicts are likely to be over water.
-Water sources, such as aquifers and rivers, cross many political and national borders.
-The construction of dams and extraction of water in one country has the potential to cause problems further along the course of a river.
+Water sources like aquifers and rivers cross many political and national borders.
+The construction of dams and water extraction in one country has the potential to cause further problems along the course of a river.

 Related Topics